Managing and deploying Puppet code

 Set up a Puppetfile to manage content in your environment.

-This file specifies which modules and data to install in your environment, including what version of that content should be installed, and where to download the content from.
+This file specifies which modules and data to install in your environment, including what version of that content to install, and where to download the content from.

 Configure Code Manager (recommended) or r10k.

-Configure code management in the console's master profile.
+Configure code management in the console's primary server profile.
 If you need to customize your configuration further, you can do so by adding keys to Hiera.

 The following sections go into detail about setting up and using Code Manager and r10k.